Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/fi/build-parachains-betanet.md

 ### Downward Transfers

 Downward transfers are when an account on the Relay Chain sends a transfer to their account on a different parachain.
-This type of transfer uses a depository and mint model, meaning that when the DOT leave the sender's account on the Relay Chain and are transferred into an account on a parachain, the parachain mints a corresponding amount of tokens on the parachain.
+This type of transfer uses a depository and mint model, meaning that when the SOLAR leave the sender's account on the Relay Chain and are transferred into an account on a parachain, the parachain mints a corresponding amount of tokens on the parachain.

 For example, we can send tokens from Alice's account on the Relay Chain to her account on parachain 200.
 To do so, we will need to head to the "Network" > "Parachains" tab and click on the "Transfer to chain" button.